 Problem: Every new chat with ChatGPT starts at zero.
 It doesn’t know anything about you or prior discussions.

 Tip: Especially the access to prior chats can open up new possibilities.
 For example, ask ChatGPT about your personal strengths and blindspots while taking into account everything it knows about you.
-Or, when starting a new project, it can remember certain facts about you, your background, your target audience, your preferences etc.
+Or, when starting a new project, it can remember certain facts about you, your background, your target audience, your preferences etc. Since memory is now synthesized automatically rather than only written by you, it’s worth glancing at the memory summary page every so often to correct anything ChatGPT inferred wrong.

 Projects